gitHubTechnetronic/BrainWare/TechExercise.md

 In the above results, the first is a person with at least one order, the second row is a person without an order.

 https://github.com/gitHubTechnetronic/BrainWare/blob/91d7ce7f4df4d75db158a52d977c4738fb049663/ProjectDB/Stored%20Procedures/proc_PersonOrders.sql#L13-L18
+I have worked on international projects so it is important to know if the DateTime in database is UTC or Local and do you want to display UTC or Local.

 ### Exercise 2: High Availability Upgrades